-HIST 501-3 Honours Directed Readings A course of specialized readings developed in consultation with, and supervised by, a faculty member in the History Program.
+HIST 501-3 Honours Directed Readings This course consists of specialized readings developed in consultation with, and supervised by, a faculty member in the History Department.

-Prerequisites: admission to Honours Program
+Prerequisites: Admission to Honours Program

-HIST 505-6 Honours Thesis The Honours Thesis consists of a specialized research project developed in consultation with, and supervised by, a faculty member in the History Program.
+HIST 505-6 Honours Thesis The Honours Thesis consists of a specialized research project developed in consultation with, and supervised by, a faculty member in the History Department.
 Credit is based on the presentation of research results in a formal paper of 7,500 to 10,000 words, and defended in an oral examination (the examining committee to consist of the supervisor and a minimum of three additional History Faculty members).